Pickled Vegetables Recipe

 - Red bell pepper – For some added sweetness and color, I use red bell pepper, but you can also use green or yellow.

-- Green olives – These add a delicious bold and briny flavor to the recipe.
+- Green olives – These add a delicious, bold, and briny flavor to the recipe.

 - Olive oil – I definitely recommend using a really good quality extra virgin olive oil here.
+Cold-pressed is preferable.

-- Spices – I use a combo of my favorite Italian spices which include bay leaves, dried oregano, celery seeds, fennel seeds and yellow mustard seeds.
+- Spices – I use a combo of my favorite Italian spices, which include bay leaves, dried oregano, celery seeds, fennel seeds, and yellow mustard seeds.

-- For the pickling liquid brine – You’ll need room temperature water, white vinegar, kosher salt and sugar for the brine.
+- For the pickling liquid brine – You’ll need room temperature water, white vinegar, kosher salt, and sugar for the brine.

 How to Make